 Full floors or large commercial spaces always have electricity meters, and spaces in loft buildings or former manufacturing buildings also tend to.

-3. Sub-Meter: In this case the demised space has its own meter, which the landlord reads each month.
-The landlord bills the tenant for the cost of electricity consumed plus an administrative fee ranging from 5% to 20% of the base electricity cost.
-In some cases the landlord of a large building may be able to negotiate better rates with the utility company than you could on your own making it cost effective for the tenant despite the administration fee.
+Under this method, the demised space has its own electric meter, which the landlord reads monthly.
+The landlord bills the tenant for the electricity consumed plus an administrative fee ranging from 5% to 20% of the base electricity costs.

 In some cases, the landlord of a large building may be able to negotiate better rates with the utility company than a tenant could.
 Thus, despite the administrative fee, it’s still relatively cost-effective.